EinKaffeeBitte/Ultimate-Windows-Tools/README.md

 ## 10. Python:

 Even if you don't want to do some programming, python can really automate Windows for you!
 It has a really simple syntax almost equal to English, and it's super easy to install, learn and use!
 It is very powerful, and also used for making AI.
-Download for Windows 64-bit x64: https://www.python.org/ftp/python/3.11.5/python-3.11.5-amd64.exe.
-Other Downloads for the currently latest version (3.11.5): https://www.python.org/downloads/.
+Download for Windows 64-bit x64 (NOT THE LATEST VERSION): https://www.python.org/ftp/python/3.11.5/python-3.11.5-amd64.exe.
+Other Downloads for my favourite version (3.11.5): https://www.python.org/downloads/.